 On the fundamental side, Hargreaves Lansdown offers investors to register for free research and market updates direct to the client’s inbox.
 You can filter the insights you wish to receive by shares insight from Hargreaves’ research team, morning market update, lunchtime market update, evening market update, and Investment trust research.

-With more than 1 million clients, this tool can provide investors with a great indication of the current sentiment of a particular share.
-Furthermore, Hargreaves Lansdowncollects the most traded shares and ETFs from its client database and allows users to view the top 20 most sold and bought Hargreaves Lansdown funds and shares in the previous week.
+With more than 1 million clients, this tool can provide investors with an indication of the current sentiment of a particular share.
+Furthermore, Hargreaves Lansdowncollects the most traded shares and ETFs from its client database and allows users to view the 20 most sold and bought Hargreaves Lansdown funds and shares in the previous week.

 Research and Analysis at Hargreaves Lansdown

-This is an area where Hargreaves Lansdown excels.
-It not only provides a great education center but also provides daily news, market updates, and experts’ views and opinion on shares and the market.
+This is an area where Hargreaves Lansdown does well.
+It not only provides an education center but also provides daily news, market updates, and experts’ views and opinion on shares and the market.
 Yet, Our Hargreaves Lansdown review found that it lacks advanced charting package and technical analysis tools in comparison to other notable stock brokers in the market.

 Charting/Technical Analysis Tools